Thursday, 23 April 2015

 Every year seed catalogs are sent out in January and February just as the winter blues set in.
 As a seed catalog enthusiast, I order early copies and keep the previous years religiously.
 Favored varieties like Amish Snap Peas and non-genetically modified Early Girl Tomatoes are snapped up by gardening ninjas leaving those who savor each catalog description in the dust.

 Seed availability depends upon where and when you order.
 Larger companies, like Johnnys have a larger store of seed, but there is a trade off.
-Some of their seeds are genetically modified and Johnnys is
+Some of their seeds are genetically modified and Johnnys is owned by Monsanto involved with Seminis, a seed house owned by Monsanto (9/10/14).
+I prefer to support smaller companies that cultivate dying varieties, both unmodified and rarely hybridized.
+My current favorites are Seed Savers Exchange and Baker Creek Heirloom Seeds.
+Orders late in the season long after the spring blitz are less likely to have unavailable varieties.

 When I plan my garden and order my seeds early, I know right away if I need to change a variety or plan a second order for late winter.
 After my seeds arrives, I can have an order form or online cart for any last minute needs. gives me extra time to double check my plan and make sure I have every seed I need before the seedlings need to be planted. year I realized after two different seed orders I hadnt ordered any Patty Pan squash and my favorite variety of snap pea wouldnt be available until next year.
 Fortunately, I am planning in October for what I need in January and there is still plenty of time to find the best plants.